sawyermorgan1/fbtechstart.github.io/README.md

-## **360**
+#techstartfb.github.io
+Sawyer & Kayla

+### 360

 ### **Project Description:**
-I call my project 'Brothers on the Bay' and wanted to convey the excitement I have when I sail with my brother.
-When we're out on the water, we're on a great adventure.
-I hope that same sense of adventure grips you as you view my 360 image.

-<script src="//vizor.io/scripts/embed.js" data-vizorurl="//vizor.io/embed/gitbritt/360-world-copy" ></script>
+We wanted to take a 360 photo outside the school to show the front of the high school and the field to show how big it is.
+I hope our viewers see our 360 photo of the school to see how big it is. script src="//vizor.io/scripts/embed.js" data-vizorurl="//vizor.io/embed/gitbritt/360-world-copy" ></script>

 ### Storyscape